Writing

 Reading/Structured Synthetic Phonics

 Reading takes many different forms here at Kidman Park Primary School.
 Partner and shared reading occurs daily in classes.
-Students in junior primary classes focus on developing the ‘Big 6’ of Reading.
+Students in Junior Primary classes focus on developing the ‘Big 6’ of Reading.
 A structured synthetic phonics approach and the use of decodable take home books allows students to build the necessary skills to read independently and with confidence.
 Each Junior Primary class use the Heggerty Phonemic Awareness resources daily to ensure students are developing their phonemic awareness skills in a structured way through explicit teaching.
-Big books and mentor texts are a key aspect of our reading program.
+Big books and mentor texts are a key aspect of our reading programme.
 Technology is also used to enhance reading skills, through use of the online reading programs.
 Older students have their reading and comprehension skills tracked through the use of Lexiles.

 Literacy and Numeracy Support